 Group photo at the EITI Report launch

-State Minister for Planning (Third Left), State Minister for Mineral Development (Fourth Left) in the first row and other Stakeholders at the launch of the Second EITI Report in Kampala Sheraton Hotel September 15, 2023.
+State Minister for Planning (third left), State Minister for Mineral Development (fourth left) in the first row and other Stakeholders at the launch of the Uganda's Second EITI Report in Kampala Sheraton Hotel on September 15, 2023.

 Gold mining at Greenstone Resources mining at Busia district.